patcg-individual-drafts/ipa/sec-priv-q.md

-Each top-level browsing context receives a unique encryption and secret-sharing of the chosen match key, which ensures that the information visible to the site or individual helper parties does not reveal any correlation between users.
-A top-level context can make its value available to nested contexts; nested contexts do not receive a different value.
+Each top-level browsing context receives a unique encryption and secret-sharing of the chosen match key, which ensures that the information visible to the site or individual helper parties does not reveal any cross-site correlation between users.
+A top-level context can make its value available to nested contexts;
+nested contexts do not receive a different value.
 This value is retained by the user agent in site-specific storage; subsequent requests result in the same value being returned.

 ## Key Challenges